broadinstitute/computational-resources/01_Introduction/03_Conda/README.md

 >>> quit()
 ```

-Now you can install the Python packages you will need for performing all the analyses
+Now you can install the Python packages you will need for performing all the analyses in computational-resources.
+Make sure you have this repository cloned and that you are `cd`ed into the computational-resources folder.
-in computational-resources

 ```shell
 (comp_resources) yourname@something ~ pip install -r requirements.txt
 ```

 This command uses the package management software, pip, to install all the packages
-specified in the requirements.txt file.
+specified in the `requirements.txt` file.
 A requirements file lists the package names and versions
 required for an analysis.
 Using pip, you
 can install any package on the [Python Package Index](https://pypi.org/) (PyPI).